-In their music you can hear the geographical and cultural similarities between Appalachia, USA, the home of bluegrass.
-Traditional bluegrass has predominantly reflected poor conditions in the countryside and mining villages.
+In DBB’s music you can hear the geographical and cultural similarities between Appalachia, USA, the home of bluegrass, and its mining districts, and the mining and heavy industries of Bergslagen, Sweden, where the band originates (Avesta/Torsåker).
+Bluegrass is predominantly working class music which has reflected poor conditions in the countryside and mining villages.
 The music invokes the hard work in the mines and fields, the wide open spaces, the simple life, jealousy, prison guards and the battle between God and the Devil.
 Downhill’s music reflects many of these themes.
 Music and lyrics express life in the here and now but with an awareness of tradition.

 On invitation, Downhill performed more than once at the IBMA Awards in Nashville on account of their excellent playing skills and unique sound, as well as their songwriting abilities.
 As well as America, they have played festivals in most European countries.
 Most of the repertoire they perform is their own, and some of these songs have been recorded by both American and European artists.

 Downhill has several ongoing musical collaborations with other artists such as Maxida Märak a Sami artist from Sweden’s indigenous people where bluegrass and Sami yoik meet and also the legendary blues singer and folk musician Pelle Lindström.